nostrband/askexperts/README.md

    - Description: Create a new user with automatically generated credentials
    - No authentication required (public endpoint)
    - No request body needed
-   - Response: Created user object with pubkey, nsec, nwc, and token
+   - Response: Created user object with pubkey, nsec, nwc, token, and mcp_server_url
    - Error responses:
      - 500: Failed to create user
      - 500: No MCP servers available